CreatorRa/Ski-Resort-Buddy/README.md

 | `julia --project=. bin/dach_resort_advisor report --from 2024-11-01 --to 2025-04-30` | Limit the data window using custom date filters. |

 Environment helpers: set `REGION="Verbier"` to preselect a region or `CSV_PATH=/path/to/data.csv` to override the dataset before running the script.
+The menu allows you to choose a country interactively before launching the dashboard; leave the prompt empty to analyse all countries.

 ## 📈 Snow Trend Plots